 Is It Dangerous?

 Additionally, inclement weather and low visibility conditions can further increase the risk of accidents.
-Not only that but if you get stuck out there for any length of time you could risk frostbite.
+Not only that, but if you get stuck out there for any length of time, you could risk frostbite.

-It is crucial for individuals to receive proper training, adhere to safety guidelines, and use appropriate protective gear to mitigate the dangers associated with snowmobiling.
+Individuals must receive proper training, adhere to safety guidelines, and use appropriate protective gear to mitigate the dangers associated with snowmobiling.

 My 2nd day snowmobiling years ago almost killed me.
 I did not have enough experience and decided to go over an area with a few feet of snow.
-I hit the throttle all the way to get over the pile and did not realize it took me airborn.
+I hit the throttle all the way to get over the pile and did not realize it took me airborne.

-I blacked out before hitting a tree and then was thrown 30 feet into a ravine.
-When I awoke it was getting dark.
+I blacked out before hitting a tree and was then thrown 30 feet into a ravine.
+When I awoke, it was getting dark.
 My husband heard the machine roar and flagged someone for help.
-There was no cell service as there often isn’t in remote areas.
+There was no cell service, as there often isn’t in remote areas.

 Additionally, some may view a near-death experience as a wake-up call to ride more cautiously and responsibly, rather than as a reason to give up the activity entirely.